ravijaanthony/Maze-Traversal/README.md

 To run this project, ensure you have Java Development Kit (JDK) installed on your machine.

 1. Clone this repository.
-2. Navigate to the project directory: cd algo_cwk
+2. Navigate to the project directory: cd Maze-Traversal
 3. Compile the Java files: javac *.java
-4. OR run it in your IDE
+4. OR run main.java in your IDE

 Running the program would output the shortest path from 'S' to 'F' in the maze.